 11. Use Telematics for Smarter Fuel Management

 Telematics systems provide real-time data on vehicle location, driver behavior, and fuel consumption.
-By integrating telematics into your fleet management strategy, you can:
+By integrating telematics into your fleet management strategy, you can:- Monitor fuel efficiency for each vehicle

 - Detect unauthorized fuel purchases